webmeier/learnjs/outlines/outline6.md

     1. Why is accessibility and why it is important
     2. How to use a screen reader (Mac OS)
     3. Accessibility principles??
+      1. Right elements (h1, h2, h3 etc)
+    4. Source order
+    5. Buttons vs links
-    2. Aria attributes to use (labelled-by, aria-live, aria-collapsed, etc)
+    6. Aria attributes to use (labelled-by, aria-live, aria-collapsed, etc)
-    3. Accessible animations (onEnter, onEnterComplete, etc, because use hidden attribute.
+    7. Accessible animations (onEnter, onEnterComplete, etc, because use hidden attribute.
 Alternatively, use visibility hidden)
+    8. Removing animations for motion sickness peeps
-    3. Hands on: improving the accordion component
+    9. Hands on: improving the accordion component
-    4. Hands on: improving the tabs component
+    10. Hands on: improving the tabs component
-    5. Improve almost every component there is... and hammer accessibility into everyone 😈.
+    11. Improve almost every component there is... and hammer accessibility into everyone 😈.
 15. Progressive Enhancement
     1. The progressive enhancement mindset
     2. What if there's no JavaScript